paxet/dotfiles/README.md

 > version of pacman-mirrorlist gets installed. orphanedpackages.hook ->
 > Search for orphaned packages after a system upgrade and lists it.
 > systemd-boot.hook -> Updates systemd-boot when systemd is upgraded.

-## Currently not in use
-Tools used in the past, only here for legacy purpouses because maybe someday I'll use it again.

-### Zsh
-Seems history search is not functioning with my config.

-### Terminator
-Used brefly untill I fell in love with Tilix.